Advocacy Group’s New Website Helps Women Safely Self-Induce Abortions With Drugs

 “There is a lot of fear and worry that, with the current administration and restrictions that are to the enormous disadvantage of girls and women, that access to clinical care might further diminish,” Jelinska told the Post.

-According to the Guttmacher Institute, nearly half of all abortions before nine-weeks gestation in the U.S. in 2014 were medically-induced, in addition to almost a third of all non-hospital abortions across the country.
-Anti-abortion groups argue that the use of these drugs is unsafe and result in death or injury.
-However, abortion rights advocates cite a 2015 study that found side effects from the drug are rare – an analysis of over 11,000 medical abortions in California only found major complications in 0.31 percent of cases, according to the Post.
+According to the Guttmacher Institute, nearly half of all abortions before nine-weeks gestation in the U.S. in 2014 were medically induced, in addition to almost a third of all non-hospital abortions across the country.
+Anti-abortion groups argue that the use of these drugs is unsafe and results in death or injury.
+However, abortion-rights advocates cite a 2015 study that found side effects from the drug are rare — an analysis of over 11,000 medical abortions in California only found major complications in 0.31 percent of cases, according to the Post.